-If you are learning scales on guitar, you have probably encountered exercises like this:
+If you are learning scales on guitar, you have probably encountered guitar scale sequence exercises like this:

 These exercise are just two examples of guitar scale sequences you may use on the A minor pentatonic scale.

-The first time I was given guitar scale sequencing exercises by my teacher, I found the whole thing of figuring them out and repeating them all over very tedious.
+The first time I was given guitar scale sequences as an exercise by my teacher, I found the whole thing of figuring them out and repeating them all over very tedious.

 Yes, I did numerous 1234/2345/3456/4567/ etc. exercises.
 It wasn’t exactly hard work.
 And it was time well spent.

-However, it’s a pretty dull thing to do unless you understand the ultimate purpose behind these exercises –applying them to real life musical situations.
+However, it’s a pretty dull thing to do unless you understand the ultimate purpose behind spending your time practicing guitar scale sequences –applying them to real life musical situations.

 In this lesson I’ll show you exactly what to do to use guitar scale sequences to create your own licks, riffs and solos.

 Once you have understood the process, it’s only a matter of creativity which can be trained by writing as many licks, riffs and solos as possible.

 Even if most of what you write ends up discarded and never used to record or perform, by writing them you will be improving in both the technical and the creative aspect of guitar playing.